 A meltdown is defined as an intense reaction to sensory overwhelm.
 When a child with autism is overwhelmed, he/she knows no other way to express it other than with a meltdown.
 This might involve emotional verbal outbursts such as screaming and crying or physical reactions like kicking, biting or hitting.

 Managing Autism Meltdowns, Tantrums and Aggression

-Although they may look similar, autism meltdowns are different from temper tantrums.
-A temper tantrum is usually a child’s way of getting what he/she wants.
-An autism meltdown, however, has no purpose and is beyond a child’s control.
+Although they may look similar, meltdowns are different from temper tantrums.
+A temper tantrum is usually a child’s method for getting what he/she wants.
+A meltdown, however, has no purpose and is beyond a child’s control.

-To be more specific, a temper tantrum happens when:
+To be more specific, a temper tantrum happens when a child is:

-- A child is frustrated with not getting what he/she wants
+- Frustrated with not getting what he/she wants

-- A child is not able to do what he/she wants
+- Not able to do what he/she wants

 A child might stop a tantrum after the following responses: